netdata/netdata/docs/guides/step-by-step/step-09.md

 On a system that's collecting approximately 2,000 metrics every second, the database engine's default configuration will store about two days worth of metrics in RAM and on disk.

 That's a lot of metrics.
 We're talking 345,600,000 individual data points.
-And the database engine does it with a tiny a footprint in the RAM available of any system.
+And the database engine does it with a tiny footprint in the RAM available of any system.

-To increase the data retention of your collected metrics you could do that with two ways:
+You can increase the data retention of your collected metrics in the following three ways:

 1. Increase the data retention for the node in question (if the nodes has enough resources)
 2. Set up a parent Netdata Agent to act as a centralized database for multiple Agents.
 3. Archive metrics to an external database

-The third option is just an archive of your data, you will be able to see them only by querying the DB (in which you exported your metrics) and implementing custom dashboards.
+The third option is just an archive of your data; you will be able to see them only by querying the DB (in which you exported your metrics) and implementing custom dashboards.

 ## What you'll learn in this step